fluxusfrequency/fluxusfrequency.github.io/source/_posts/2014-12-18-seven-reasons-i-love-minitest.markdown

 categories:
 ---

-This post originally appeared on [Engine Yard](https://blog.engineyard.com/2014/seven-reasons-i-love-minitest).
+This post was a featured article in [Ruby Weekly](http://rubyweekly.com/issues/225).

-It was also a featured article in [Ruby Weekly](http://rubyweekly.com/issues/225).
+It originally appeared on [Engine Yard](https://blog.engineyard.com/2014/seven-reasons-i-love-minitest), and was also published on the [Quick Left Blog](https://quickleft.com/blog/seven-reasons-i-love-minitest/).

 The other day at our company standup, I mentioned that I was eager to read an article on [Concurrency in Minitest] (http://chriskottom.com/blog/2014/10/exploring-minitest-concurrency/) that was featured in [Ruby Weekly](http://rubyweekly.com/issues/216).
 One of my coworkers asked: "people still use Minitest?"
 My reply: "you mean you're not using Minitest yet?"